-Global Delivery Services (GDS) is an integrated network of EY service delivery centers that provide services to support EY member firms.
+Global Delivery Services (GDS) is an integrated

+network of EY service delivery centers that provide services to support EY member firms.
 In an era of unprecedented change, GDS continues to develop flexible business models and innovative ways to support member firms and their evolving needs.
 Across all disciplines, GDS teams combine deep technical knowledge with a focus on innovation, automation and process improvement to create hundreds of customized and scalable services that provide greater value for the EY organization.
-As part of its audit transformation journey, EY Assurance services will increase its use of specialized teams to drive higher-quality outcomes, including GDS.
+As part of its audit transformation journey, EY Assurance services will increase its use of specialized teams to drive higher-quality outcomes, including GDS, to the extend allowed by the country regulatory provisions and practices.